cysouw/diathesis/text/c09_zuInfinitive.md

 Den Kauffleuthen vnd Bawren gehört zu trawen vnd glauben zu halten mit dem grossen hauffen.^[~~DWDS~~: Wander, Karl Friedrich Wilhelm (Hrsg.): Deutsches Sprichwörter-Lexikon.
 Bd.
 2. Leipzig, 1870.]
 :::

-### --- Evidential meaning --- {.unnumbered}
+### --- Evidentiality --- {.unnumbered}

-### *scheinen + zu-Infinitiv* Indirect evidence {#sec:zuinfinitive-scheinen}
+### *scheinen + zu-Infinitiv* Indirect evidence (*Imperfektinferenz*) {#sec:zuinfinitive-scheinen}

-The coherent construction *scheinen + zu-Infinitiv* [@next] is similar to the English *seem + infinitive* construction and there has been a long tradition of applying an analysis of subject raising to this construction in German [see @olsen1981: 134-146 for a summary and refutation].
-At least since Olsen the raising analysis is not used anymore [see also @pafel1989; @diewald2010: 177-191 for other analyses].
-Diewald & Smirnova [-@diewald2010: 182] analyse *scheinen + zu-Infinitiv* as an inferential evidential in which the speaker expresses some confidence in the claimed state-of-affairs, mostly without definitive knowledge.
-So, this construction is an ~~indirect evidential~~.
-A special characteristic of this construction is that an additional dative experiencer can sometimes be added [@nnext].
+The coherent construction *scheinen + zu-Infinitiv* [@next] is similar to the English *seem + infinitive* construction.
+Because of this similarity, there has been a long tradition of applying a subject raising analysis to this construction in German [see @olsen1981: 134-146 for a summary and refutation].
+However, the raising analysis is not used anymore, at least since Olsen [see also @pafel1989; @diewald2010: 177-191 for later analyses].
+Diewald & Smirnova [-@diewald2010: 182] analyse *scheinen + zu-Infinitiv* as an inferential evidential in which the speaker expresses some confidence in the claimed event based on deduction from available knowledge.
+So, this construction is an inferential evidential.
+As a German name I propose ~~Imperfektinferenz~~ in opposition to the *Perfektinferenz* when used with a participle (see [@sec:participles-scheinen-intransitive]).

 ::: ex
 - Er scheint ihm ein Buch zu geben.